BabylonJS/OldDocumentationSite/content/overviews/Canvas2D/Canvas2D_Overview_Architecture.md

 Babylon.js is a full featured 3D engine, but the need to handle 2D content is often encountered when working on games or complex applications.
 It is to provide an answer to this demand that we've developed the Canvas2D feature.

+Canvas2D in a **non HTML** feature, **100% WebGL** based, developed to serve the purpose of drawing 2D Content.

 ### Few useful links

+Go to the [Home Page](http://doc.babylonjs.com/overviews/Canvas2D_Home) as a good starting point.

 For a first-time learning tutorial [go there](http://doc.babylonjs.com/tutorials/Using_the_Canvas2D).

 To learn how to develop your own Primitive type, [it's here](http://doc.babylonjs.com/tutorials/How_to_create_your_own_Canvas2D_primitive).

 ## Features overview
 A Canvas2D is a 2D rectangle with a position and a size, the size can be specified by the user or it is automatically computed to fit its content.
-To follow Open/WebGL standard, the origin of the canvas is at the **bottom/left** corner and not at the top/left as one would suspect.
+To follow Open/WebGL standard, the origin of the canvas is at the **bottom/left** corner and not at the top/left as one would expect.

 The Canvas can be rendered in two different spaces:

- - ScreenSpace: it lies above the rendered 3D Scene and is coplanar to the rendering viewport.
+ - **ScreenSpace**: it lies above the rendered 3D Scene and is coplanar to the rendering viewport.
 Its position/rotation/scale is expressed in screen coordinate, with the origin being the top/left corner of the rendering viewport.
- - WorldSpace: the canvas has a position/rotation/scale that is expressed in World Coordinates, your canvas is like a 2D Rectangle lying in World Space, like any other 3D objects you can find in a 3D Scene.
+ - **WorldSpace**: the canvas has a position/rotation/scale that is expressed in World Coordinates, your canvas is like a 2D Rectangle lying in World Space, like any other 3D objects you can find in a 3D Scene.

 In order to preserve a good balance between rendering time and memory consumption the user has the possibility to cache in a bitmap the content of a Group.
 Many caching strategies are predefined, hopefully for the user to always find what fits him/her the best.